wizlee/portfolio-experiment/README.md

 ## Brief Timeline ##

 1. Complete setting up template and CNAME.
-2. Edit template with personal details.
-3. Exploring and tinkering with the template.
+2. On-going exploration and tinkering with the template.
+3. Completed the landing page.
+4. Completed footer with updated social media URLs.

 ### Credits ###